ArtFlag/recipes/docs/cocktails/amaretto-sour.md

 ## With bourbon

-- 1½ oz/45 ml Amaretto
-- 15mL Bourbon Whiskey
-- 30mL Fresh Lemon Juice
+- 1 1/2 oz amaretto liqueur
+- 3/4 oz bourbon or your favorite whiskey
+- 1 oz fresh lemon juice
-- 10mL Sugar Syrup (1:1)
+- 0.3 oz sugar syrup (1:1)
-- 1/2 an Egg White
+- 1/2 oz egg white
+- dash of bitters (Angostura or orange)
+- Garnish: lemon twist and pitted black cherry (optional)

 1. Separate the egg white from the yolk and add half to your shaker
 2. Add a single cube of ice and shake to emulsify the egg (this is called a 'dry shake')